-We recommend that the proposing school provides the chairperson and time keeper.
+We recommend that the proposing school provides the chairperson.
+For online debates each school should have their own timekeeper.
 You will find instructions for both at the back of the handbook.
 Concern advises that students take these roles.

 Who organises adjudicators to mark the debates?